 "I am inspired by those who stand up for their rights and am proud to serve as their advocate"

 Before joining the firm, Alia worked as a staff attorney with Justice at Work, where she litigated wage and hour and employment discrimination cases on behalf of workers in low-wage industries in Pennsylvania and conducted community outreach in support of workers’ rights.
-Prior to that, Alia was a law fellow at the Southern Poverty Law Center in Miami, Florida, where she litigated and advocated on behalf of people incarcerated in Florida prisons and immigration detention centers.
+Prior to that, she was a law fellow at the Southern Poverty Law Center in Florida, where she engaged in civil rights litigation and advocacy to advance immigrants’ rights and criminal justice reform.

 Alia graduated first in her class from American University Washington College of Law and received the Dean's Award for Professional Responsibility for her work in the Immigrant Justice Clinic.
 After graduation, she clerked for the Honorable Hilda G. Tagle in the U.S. District Court for the Southern District of Texas.